ivan-hc/AM/README.md

  `-i {PROGRAM}`

+ `-i --debug {PROGRAM}`

  `-i --force-latest {PROGRAM}`

- DESCRIPTION:	Install one or more programs (see also "--force-latest").
+ DESCRIPTION:   Install one or more programs or libraries from the list.
+With the "--debug" option you can see log messages to debug the script.
+For more details on "--force-latest", see the dedicated option, below.
  ___________________________________________________________________________

  `-l`, `list`